asyaharoyan/stronger/README.md

 ### Content

-+ The quote on the landing page has taken from [Readbubble](https://www.redbubble.com/i/art-board-print/Being-fit-is-80-diet-and-20-exercise-by-thebaig/113324954.NVL2T)
++ The quote on the landing page has been taken from [Readbubble](https://www.redbubble.com/i/art-board-print/Being-fit-is-80-diet-and-20-exercise-by-thebaig/113324954.NVL2T)
-+ The text for the home page had bee taken from [Smithsonianmag.com](https://www.smithsonianmag.com/blogs/national-museum-of-natural-history/2021/12/09/meet-the-scientist-studying-how-humans-started-eating-meat/#:~:text=When%20and%20why%20did%20humans,the%20better%20parts%20of%20animals.)
++ The text for the home page had been taken from [Smithsonianmag.com](https://www.smithsonianmag.com/blogs/national-museum-of-natural-history/2021/12/09/meet-the-scientist-studying-how-humans-started-eating-meat/#:~:text=When%20and%20why%20did%20humans,the%20better%20parts%20of%20animals.)
 + The text about gladiators is taken from [Short-history.com](https://short-history.com/gladiator-vegetarian-diet-8dacefd7bc4a)
 + The list of the vegan athletes is taken from [Ranker.com](https://www.ranker.com/list/athletes-who-are-vegan/people-in-sports)and [Vegnews.com](https://vegnews.com/vegan-news/plant-vs-animal-protein-which-is-best)
 + The inspiration for the protein table of BEEF vs BEAN was taken from [Pinterest.com](https://www.pinterest.com/pin/195765915047202480/)